 You’ve gotten your prospect to download some content, sign up for a webinar, request a demo, or fill out a form — that’s great!
 But, your work isn’t over quite yet.
 Be sure to add a thank you page.
 Not only is this good manners, but a thank you page also gives you an opportunity to continue the conversation or ask prospects to take further action.
 For example, you could thank a prospect for signing up for a webinar and then ask them to invite their colleagues and friends to the webinar.

 B2B landing pages are a key part of driving revenue through your website.
-To learn more about how you can speed up your B2B website optimization strategy, simply click the “Request Demo” button on our website.
+To learn more about how you can speed up your B2B website optimization strategy, simply request a demo here.